 All kids rush through homework sometimes.
 They may want to get it over with so they can do something more fun.
 But for some kids, rushing can be an ongoing challenge.

 From finding the work boring to simply being fatigued after a long day at school, there are many

 .
 And that can lead to messy or incorrect homework.
 Sometimes, rushing can even cause kids to miss parts of assignments.

 How you can help: Some kids rush because they don’t like doing repetitive work.
 For these kids, you may want to try mixing things up.

-Try having your child approach the material in a different way.
-For example, if your child is having a hard time with a writing assignment, talk through what’s difficult.
+Try having kids approach the material in a different way.
 If vocabulary words are a challenge, try using them in everyday conversation.
 You can also

 use household items